GPS Fundamentals

 SNR: at pre-modulation or post-detection

-of the receiver's tracking loop, which is not necessarily constant nor publicly
+bandwidth of the receiver's tracking loop, which is not necessarily constant

 standard bandwidth of 1Hz, which results in bandwidth-independent C/N0